Student Records Policy:

 5) Medical or health records made and maintained in the course of treatment and disclosed only to those individuals providing treatment.

 6) Records that contain information about the spiritual development of candidates maintained, in addition to basic academic records, by seminaries or schools or departments of divinity or theology.

-In accordance with the provisions of FERPA, The Master’s College and Seminary has the right to provide "directory information" without the student's written consent.
+In accordance with the provisions of FERPA, The Master’s University and Seminary has the right to provide "directory information" without the student's written consent.
 The Master’s College and Seminary currently defines "directory information" to mean the following:

 • student name